ceph/ceph/doc/cephfs/quota.rst

    of data.
 Generally speaking writers will be stopped within 10s of seconds of crossing the configured limit.

-#. *Quotas are not yet implemented in the kernel client.* Quotas are
+#. *Quotas are implemented in the kernel client 4.17 and higher.*
-   supported by the userspace client (libcephfs, ceph-fuse) but are not yet implemented in the Linux kernel client.
+   Quotas are supported by the userspace client (libcephfs, ceph-fuse).
+   Linux kernel clients >= 4.17 support CephFS quotas but only on mimic+ clusters.
+Kernel clients (even recent versions) will fail to handle quotas on older clusters, even if they may be able to set the quotas extended attributes.

 #. *Quotas must be configured carefully when used with path-based
    mount restrictions.* The client needs to have access to the